Own, Don’t Rent Your Insurance

 If what you KNEW to be true about insurance was not true, when would you want to know?

 Most consumers are under the impression that term insurance, like Term 10 or Term 20, costs significantly less than permanent insurance.
 But that is like saying renting a house costs less that owing your home.
-Sure, your monthly out of pocket may be higher renting versus owing, but owing is also an investment.
+Sure, your monthly out of pocket may be lower renting versus owing, but owing is also an investment.

 IF YOU UNDERSTAND THE BENEFITS OF OWNING YOUR HOME VERSUS RENTING IT, WHY ARE YOU STILL RENTING YOUR INSURANCE?